christophervoigt/blog/src/content/blog/hi-there.md

 At the moment, the design is pretty minimalistic.
 Which I find good enough, haha.

-I used [Utopia](https://utopia.fyi/) to create variables for font sizes and spacing.
+I used [Utopia](https://utopia.fyi/) to create variables for font sizes, spacings and my eight column grid.
 The colors are from a palette that was shared on [digitalsynopsis.com](https://digitalsynopsis.com/design/beautiful-color-gradient-palettes/).
-And the font is called [LINE Seed](https://seed.line.me/index_en.html).
+Which I then tried to harmonize with [this cool tool](https://harmonizer.evilmartians.com/).

+And for the font I chose [LINE Seed](https://seed.line.me/index_en.html).
+I like it for headlines, but I think I will change it to something else for the body text.

 ## Socials